Guardian Children's Fiction Prize: 1980s

+1990s

+2000s

+Until 2000, books published in the previous year were eligible for the award, and the award included a winner and a shortlist.
+In 2001, the award cycle was rescheduled to conclude in the fall rather than the spring.
+At the same time, a longlist of seven books was instituted with a shortlist of four to six books.

+2010s

 Winners of multiple awards

 Six books have won both the Guardian Children's Fiction Prize and the Carnegie Medal (inaugurated 1936), which annually recognizes an outstanding book for children or young adults.

 (Dates are years of U.K. publication, which were Carnegie award dates before 2006.)